Fix: CPU Overheating

 With thermal compound reapplied, CPU temperatures should be normalized.
 If not, there’s something else bottlenecking your computer.

-If you’re grappling with thermal paste, this video by Linus Tech Tips could provide assistance.
+If you’re grappling with thermal paste, this video by Linus Tech Tips could provide aid.

 Fix 5: Stop Your Overclocks